Needham Market: Sport and leisure

-Needham Market has a Non-League football club Needham Market F.C. who play at Bloomfields, they have been very successful over recent years after reaching the semi-finals of the FA Vase.
+Needham Market has a non-League football club, Needham Market F.C., which plays at Bloomfields.
+They have been successful over recent years after reaching the semi-finals of the 2010/2011 season's FA Vase.

-The town is on the route of the Dunwich Dynamo annual cycle ride.
+The town is on the route of the Dunwich Dynamo annual cycle ride, which takes place overnight.
+It is usually scheduled to take place on the Saturday night closest to the full moon in July.